We bring high-potential individuals together to explore ideas, find collaborators, and figure out their next career move amidst high optionality.

-We get together weekly in NYC to cowork and share a meal.
+We get together regularly in NYC to cowork and share a meal.
 These jams are a great place to find collaborators, and provide regular connection and support when you're working on your own ideas full-time.

 Often, the hardest part of a sabbatical is deciding which direction to explore.
 We organize regular retreats to share philosophical best practices, help you reflect on your vocation, and move forward amidst high-optionality.